WebKit/WebKit/Websites/perf.webkit.org/ReadMe.md

 ### Making a Backup and Restoring

+Use `pg_dump` and `pg_restore` to backup and restore the database.
+If you're replicating the production database for development purposes, you may consider excluding `run_iterations` table, which takes up 2/3 of the storage space, to reduce the size of the database for your local copy.
+Adjust the number of concurrent processes to use by `--jobs` and adjust the compression level by `--compress` (0 is no compression, 9 is most compressed).

-- Backing up the database: `/Applications/Server.app/Contents/ServerRoot/usr/bin/pg_dump -h localhost --no-owner -f <filepath> webkit-perf-db | gzip > backup.gz`
+- Making the fullbackup of the database: `/Applications/Server.app/Contents/ServerRoot/usr/bin/pg_dump -h localhost webkit-perf-db --format=directory --file=<path to backup directory> --jobs=4 --no-owner --compress=7`

+- Making an abridged backup without `run_iterations` table: `/Applications/Server.app/Contents/ServerRoot/usr/bin/pg_dump -h localhost webkit-perf-db --format=directory --file=<path to backup directory> --jobs=4 --no-owner --compress=7 --exclude-table=run_iterations`

-- Restoring the database: `gunzip -c backup.gz | /Applications/Server.app/Contents/ServerRoot/usr/bin/psql webkit-perf-db -h localhost --username webkit-perf-db-user`
+- Restoring the database: `/Applications/Server.app/Contents/ServerRoot/usr/bin/pg_restore --format=directory --jobs=4 --no-owner --host localhost --username=webkit-perf-db-user <path to backup directory> --dbname=webkit-perf-db`

 ## Concepts